Why buying a car is still such a miserable experience

 Unfortunately, it hasn't gotten any better.

 And for people on a tight budget, it's becoming a real crisis.
-According to Kelley Blue Book, the average used car now sells for 42% more than before than pandemic.
+According to Kelley Blue Book, the average used car now sells for 42% more than before the pandemic.

 "The people who are looking for need-based transportation as opposed to want-base transportation — the folks who are looking for the traditional $10,000 or $12,000 car that has, you know, 95,000 or 105,000 miles — those folks are having a very difficult time in this market right now," says Matt Jones, head of communications at TrueCar.